 2. Make attainable goals

 In education, and in life, it is important to set short-term and long-term goals that are attainable but also stretch you to realize your potential.
-These goals could be as simple as making your bed in the morning, being more prepared for a weekly gathering, daily scripture study, earning better grades in your courses, or obtaining a certificate or degree.
+Your goals could be as simple as making your bed in the morning, completing daily scripture study, earning better grades in your courses, or obtaining a certificate or degree.
 As you meet these goals, your confidence in yourself and in your abilities will increase.

 3. Become a “finisher”

 A finisher is someone who, regardless of any mishaps or trials that arise, finish what they have started.
 As you practice finishing your assignments, semesters, and other responsibilities, your determination to become a finisher can increase.
-Having this finishing attitude will help you as you get into the work field, in your home and even in relationships.
+Having this finishing attitude will help you as you get into the work field, serve in your home, and even strengthen relationships.

 4. Develop a deeper self-concept